 Many of us hold traumatic memories.
 Through no fault of our own, we may have experienced physical or sexual abuse, or emotional abuse or neglect.
 We may have been raised by a parent struggling with alcohol dependence, or may have been exposed to other forms of trauma.
 We may not realize it, but undergoing trauma can cause long term changes in our neurobiology.
 It can affect the way we react to situations, how our brain and body process information, and how likely we are to crave alcohol.
 It’s important to first understand the effects of trauma and how we can work through painful experiences.
 These are powerful steps towards changing our relationship with alcohol, and discovering ways to heal.

-When faced with traumatic situations the “fight or flight” glands in our brain, the hypothalamus and the amygdala, trigger a natural and protective response.
+When faced with traumatic situations, the “fight or flight” glands in our brain (otherwise known as the hypothalamus and the amygdala) trigger a natural and protective response.
 The amygdala produces more adrenaline, and the hypothalamus gland increases heart rate, blood pressure, body temperature, and muscle tension.
 When faced with future stressful situations, the brain is more likely to trigger an intense fight-or-flight response.
-This is because after being subjected to trauma, we become more likely to perceive and react to new stressors in the same way.
+This is because after being subjected to a traumatic event, we become more likely to perceive and react to new stressors in the same way.

-Painful memories and biochemical changes resulting from trauma can make us more susceptible to alcohol dependence.
+Painful memories and biochemical changes resulting from trauma can make us more susceptible to alcohol misuse.
+As a result, a dual diagnosis of Post-Traumatic Stress Disorder (PTSD) and alcohol use disorder (AUD) can often occur.
 While this response to trauma is completely natural and valid, we each still hold a great capacity to cultivate new ways of coping.